 New Jersey Police to Begin Using New Breathalyzer Test

-A measure adopted by New Jersey has changed the current Alcotest breathalyzer machine used as the basis of many drunk driving arrest.
-The Draeger Industries Alcotest 7110 MKIII-C has been the standard breathalyzer test administered to persons suspect of drunk driving until now.
+A measure adopted by New Jersey has changed the current Alcotest breathalyzer machine used as the basis of many drunk driving arrests.
+The Draeger Industries Alcotest 7110 MKIII-C has been the standard breathalyzer test administered to persons suspected of drunk driving until now.
 The new measure, Rule 50 N.J.R.
 1818(c), replaces this machine with the Alcotest 9510, also manufactured by Draeger industries.
 There is a strong possibility that this brings even greater controversy to the already controversial accuracy of these types of tests and can have a potentially grave impact on New Jersey drivers facing drunk driving charges.

 Blood Alcohol and the Alcotest in Passaic County NJ

 One of the primary issues with breath testing devices has always been their debatable accuracy and reliability in determining what someone’s blood alcohol concentration (BAC) actually is.
 There have been many people arrested on drunk driving charges who feel that they were not in fact intoxicated.

 The State of New Jersey deems someone to be driving while intoxicated if they operate a motor vehicle with a BAC of 0.08% or higher.
 To make the determination of the BAC the State turns to the breathalyzer test.
 The 2008 New Jersey Supreme Court ruling State v.
 Chun found that the Alcotest 7110 MKIII-C is generally scientifically reliable if and only if certain calibration and operation procedures are followed.
 If these procedures are not followed to the letter then the accuracy of such tests is seriously called into question.

 How Can An Experienced Essex County DWI Attorney Help Me?